vishalsharma-pixel/tfae-orchestration/routines/conductor-routine-prompt.md

 Before generating anything, confirm the pieces are actually in place:

-1. **Target repository**: the task's work needs to land in the actual TFAE app codebase on Bitbucket Cloud — **CONFIRMED:
+1. **Target repository + environment**: the task's work needs to land in the actual TFAE app codebase — **CONFIRMED:**
-   `trulyfree-marketplace/superadmin-react-portal`** (the frontend Admin portal).
-Use this exact workspace/repo path when calling Cursor's API.
+   - Repo: `trulyfree-marketplace/superadmin-react-portal` (Bitbucket
+     Cloud, the frontend Admin portal)
+   - Cursor environment name: **`TF SuperAdmin Full Stack`** — use this via the `env` parameter (`{"type": "cloud", "name": "TF SuperAdmin Full Stack"}`) on the Create Agent call, NOT a raw `repos` array.
+Naming the environment ties the dispatch to its pre-built Cursor Build (repo already cloned, dependencies installed, secrets configured) — `env` and `repos` are mutually exclusive on Cursor's API, so don't pass both.
-   This is a separate repository from `tfae-orchestration` (this Routine's own GitHub-hosted config repo) — never dispatch Cursor against the config repo.
+   - This is a separate repository/environment from `tfae-orchestration` (this Routine's own GitHub-hosted config repo) — never dispatch Cursor against the config repo or use its name as the environment.
 2. **Source control connection**: confirm Bitbucket Cloud is connected as a source control provider under Cursor's own account integrations — a separate one-time setup step from the API key, done on Cursor's side,